 - Severe pain in or around the incision

 What can (or should) I bring to the hospital?

 Since you will be staying overnight, there may be times that you might be bored.
-The good news is that most pediatric and adolescent hospitals have activity rooms with computers, board games, crafts to make, and other things that will make the time go by.
+Most hospitals have small TVs by each patient’s bed.
+Tablets (iPads) and books can help pass the time, and most pediatric and adolescent hospitals have activity rooms with computers, board games, crafts to make, and other things that will make the time go by.

 What should I do about the schoolwork I will be missing?

 - If your surgery is not an emergency and your surgeon is available, try to schedule your surgery during a school vacation week or during the summer.
 That way you won’t be worried about the schoolwork you will be missing.

 - If your surgery needs to be scheduled during school time and you will be staying overnight, you might want to bring some light schoolwork along with you, in case you feel up to doing it later.

 - Once your surgery is planned, try to get your school assignments from your teachers in advance.
 You will be less stressed out if you get as much of your work done as possible before your surgery.
 Teachers usually will understand your situation if you take the time to explain that you will be in the hospital.